View Source Ash.Generator (ash v3.4.55)

 Starts and links an agent for a sequence, or returns the existing agent pid if it already exists.

-Creates a generator map where the keys are required except the list provided
+Creates a generator of maps where all keys are required except the list provided

 Gets the next value for a given sequence identifier.

-Creates the input for the provided action with action_input/3, and creates a query for that action with that input.
+Creates the input for the provided action with action_input/3, and returns a query for that action with that input.

 Gets input using seed_input/2 and passes it to Ash.Seed.seed!/2, returning the result